itsLappland/tkown/README.md

 # tkown
 Batch script to conveniently take ownership of system files via the command line.
+Tested to work properly on Windows Vista and above.
 # Installation
 Download the tkown.bat file from the Releases page, then put it into PATH.
 # Usage